blitzingminty/clinerules/README.md

 5. Maintain comprehensive documentation throughout the project

 This approach is ideal for projects requiring thorough documentation and governance.

+### Important Notes on Initialization

+* **First interaction is critical**: Always make your first question specifically about the PRIME DIRECTIVE.
+Do not include any task requests in this first message.
+* **Wait for complete initialization**: Let Claude fully set up the .my_stuff folder and policy files before requesting any tasks.
+* **Avoid distractions**: Questions like "Can you help me with X while checking your PRIME DIRECTIVE?" may cause Claude to skip the initialization process.
+* **Example phrases that work well**:
+  - "Please check your PRIME DIRECTIVE"
+  - "Have you read your PRIME DIRECTIVE?"
+  - "Please review your AI instructions first"
+* **Examples to avoid**:
+  - "I need help with X, but first check your PRIME DIRECTIVE" (includes a task)
+  - "Let's work on my project" (doesn't mention PRIME DIRECTIVE)

 ### Hybrid Approach